What do we want to achieve?

-With locations in more than 70 countries and a workforce with 136 nationalities, working in heterogeneous teams is a matter of course for us.
+With locations in more than 70 countries and a workforce with 145 nationalities, working in heterogeneous teams is a matter of course for us.
 We aim to create a more inclusive and diverse culture by concentrating on five key strategic elements of our Diversity Stategy 2.0.

 In September 2013, we rolled out a new e-learning module, “Great minds don’t think alike – The power of different perspectives,” to all employees globally.
-This module presents employees with the opportunity to challenge their own assumptions and outlines ways to make fact-based decisions.
+This module presents employees with the opportunity to challenge their own assumptions and outlines ways to generate better ideas and reach more balanced decisions.